Last updated on August 18th, 2023 at 06:54 amJump to Recipe

 - Bake: Then, pour the batter into cupcake tins and bake at 300 degrees f for about 35-40 minutes.
 Once baked, remove from the oven and set aside.

 - Make the buttercream: Next, make the buttercream frosting.
 Then, transfer the frosting to a piping bag and decorate the cupcakes.

 - Serve: Add some sprinkles on top and serve.

 You can make a spice blend at home pretty easily, here is what you will need:

 - 2 teaspoons ground nutmeg

 - 1 teaspoon ground cloves

-Directions: In a small bowl, mix all the spices together.
+Directions: In a small bowl, mix all the spices.
 Transfer to a small jar or spice container.

-Is pumpkin puree the same as a canned pumpkin?
+Is pumpkin puree the same as canned pumpkin?

 Canned pumpkin or pie filling is flavored with spices like cinnamon, clove, allspice, and ginger, and is also sweetened.